Contributing¶

 Unit tests are located in the tests/ directory, and the project uses pytest for testing.

-For checking code coverage, use the --cov option:
+- Run tests with code coverage - For checking code coverage, use the - --covoption:- pytest --cov

 After making code changes, you can install the app in editable mode inside your Django project to test your modifications: